Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

-Transform and lowering passes in the inter-operator level need to get information about operator instances, specifically operator precedence and the feasibility of kernel fusion.
-Precedence is the mechanism \oursystem{} used to select the operator instance when there are multiple candidates.
-For example, an operator derived from the GEMM template can also be implemented by the traversal template, but this leads to lower performance due to not reusing data as much.
-To achieve good performance, by default, operators derived from the GEMM template are assigned a higher precedence than those derived from the traversal template unless otherwise specified.
-Instances that fall back to PyTorch have the lowest precedence.
+Transformation and lowering passes at the inter-operator level need information about operator instances, specifically operator preference and the feasibility of kernel fusion.
+Preference level is the mechanism \oursystem{} uses to select the operator instance when there are multiple candidates.
+For example, an operator instance derived from the GEMM template may have an alternative derived from the traversal template but the alternative would lead to lower performance due to much lower data reuse.
+For good performance, operator instances derived from the GEMM template are assigned a higher preference level than those derived from the traversal template unless otherwise specified.
+Instances that fall back to PyTorch have the lowest preference level.

-Operator instances also provide methods that determine the feasible operators to be fused with in the IR, and that return the new fused operator.
-Operator instances derived from the GEMM templates can be fused with the output user if the user multiplies the row vectors in the GEMM output with scalars and if the two operators are in the same loop (nest).
+Operator instances also provide methods to determine the feasible operators to be fused within the IR.
+Operator instances derived from the GEMM template can be fused with the consumer if 1) the latter multiplies the row vectors in the GEMM output with scalars and 2) the two operators are in the same loop (nest).
 Operator instances derived from the traversal template can be fused with each other as long as they are in the same loop (nest).
-If the pass in the inter-operator level determines some variables are created and merely used inside the fused operator, it passes that knowledge to the method so that the variable no longer needs to be created in the global memory.
+If the inter-operator level pass finds that some temporary variables are created and merely used inside the fused operator, it passes that knowledge to the method so that the variable no longer needs to be created in the global memory.